NErler/website/content/teaching/BST02/index.md

 ---
-title: "BST02: Using R for Statistics in Medical Research"
+title: "Using R for Statistics in Medical Research (BST02)"
 date: ""

-weight: 2
+weight: 4

 summary: An Introduction to R for Clinical Research